bitovi/academy/src/javascript/8-promises.md

 @codepen

-Setting a promise's returning value is actually called _resolving_ the promise's value.
-This is because a promise's value can only be set once.
+Setting a promise’s returning value is actually called _resolving_ the promise’s value.
+This is because a promise’s value can only be set once.

 ## Failure reasons

 If the operation fails, a reason for the failure can be returned.
-For example, if `fetch` makes a request to a URL that doesn't exist, the `reason` will be an TypeError object.
+For example, if `fetch` makes a request to a URL that doesn’t exist, the `reason` will be an TypeError object.

 ```js